 Marriage readiness is a crucial topic and one that must be fully thought over.
 Prepare a pre-marriage checklist (one that suits your situation) and discuss matters fully with your partner.

-Here are some questions that must be on your marriage readiness checklist:
+Key questions that must be on your marriage readiness checklist:

 1. Am I ready to get married?

-This is probably the most important question one should ask themselves; preferably before the engagement, but this question can linger after the excitement of the initial engagement has worn off.
+This is probably one of the most important questions before marriage one should ask themselves; preferably before the engagement, but this question can linger after the excitement of the initial engagement has worn off.

 2. Is this truly the right person for me?

-This is a question best asked before the engagement, but can bothersome all the way up to the ceremony.
+This is a question best asked before the engagement but can be bothersome all the way up to the ceremony.
 If your answer is, “No” again don’t go through with the marriage.

 3. How much will our wedding cost?

 Of course, this is merely a snapshot and the range is huge.
-A courthouse affair will caught you roughly $150 and the cost of a dress should you choose all the way up to a multi day extravaganza which may cost $60,000 or more.
+A courthouse affair will cost you roughly $150 and the cost of a dress should you choose all the way up to a multi-day extravaganza which may cost $60,000 or more.

 4. Will/should the bride change her name?

 Traditions are shifting and culturally it’s not so unusual for a woman to keep her last name or use a hyphenate.

 5. Do you want children?
 If so, how many?

 If the spouse that wants children has to give up that dream, they may wind up hating the other and may go so far as to end the marriage if that is what they truly want.
-If kids happen anyway the party that didn’t want kids may feel trapped or tricked.
+If kids happen anyway, the party that didn’t want kids may feel trapped or tricked.

-6. How will children affect our relationship?
+6. How will children affect our relationship

 If you two bond together and decide to be a united team, children won’t shift things too much.
 If your bond is strong to begin with children will test you a little, but ultimately strengthen and add to the familial bond you’ve started as a married couple.